BayLab/MarineGenomics2022/docs/09-Week9.gwas.md

 These results highlight the fluid nature of sex determination in animals, even those with a genetic basis to sex determination.

-For the exercise you'll take a closer look at chromosome 6, where you'll try to find the individuals that are male from a PCA plot.
+For these exercises you'll take a closer look at chromosome 6, where you'll try to find the individuals that are males from a PCA plot.

 ## Exercises